Quantifying Error Propagation and Model Collapse in Diffusion Models

-Assumptions \ref{ass:exponential-integrability-girsanov}-\ref{ass:quadratic-variation-concentration} are required to hold for generations after some $i_0 >0$, which allows to avoid the effect of arbitrary or bad initializations.
-Moreover, since the ``memory" of the bad initial steps vanishes, the long-term behavior is determined by the regime where $i\geq i_0$.
-Assumptions \ref{ass:exponential-integrability-girsanov}-\ref{ass:quadratic-variation-concentration} are stated with free parameters to retain flexibility; for concreteness, one may for instance fix $(\delta, \gamma)=(3,3)$.
+Assumptions \ref{ass:exponential-integrability-girsanov}-\ref{ass:quadratic-variation-concentration} are required to hold for generations after some $i_0 >0$, which avoids artifacts due to arbitrary or poor initializations.
+Figure \ref{fig:bounds_verification} highlights the importance of this transient regime: the misalignment at $i=1$ does not contradict the theory, but rather indicates that this transient lasts roughly one step in our setup; after that, the bounds are consistent with theory.
+Moreover, assumptions \ref{ass:exponential-integrability-girsanov}-\ref{ass:quadratic-variation-concentration} are stated with free parameters to retain flexibility; for concreteness, one may for instance fix $(\delta, \gamma)=(3,3)$.

 We now state the main lower bound result.

 \begin{proposition}[Intra-generational Lower Bound] Under Assumptions \ref{ass:finite-drift-girsanov}--\ref{ass:quadratic-variation-concentration}, the following holds for generations $i \ge i_0$.
 There exist constants $c > 0$ and $C < \infty$ (depending only on $\eta_i$, $K_\gamma$, $C_\delta$, and $\delta$) such that if the total score error satisfies the perturbative condition $\varepsilon_{\star,i}^2 \leq 1$, then: